 An Independent Insurance Agent Can Help You Get Classic and Collector Car Insurance

-Many classic car insurance companies have a good reputation for customer service, or at least a better reputation for customer service than most standard auto insurance companies.
+Many classic car insurance companies have a good reputation for customer service, or at least a better one than most standard auto insurance companies.
 But the choices can still be overwhelming when you’re trying to compare different classic car insurers’ programs and rates.
-However, an independent insurance agent can provide you with several classic car insurance quotes from leading carriers.
+However, an independent insurance agent can provide you with several classic car insurance, muscle car insurance, or exotic car insurance quotes from leading carriers.

 Sources